-The project is on City of Philadelphia land but no group is yet leading development of the trail.
+The project is on City of Philadelphia land but no group is currently leading development of the trail.

 Entity City of Philadelphia

 Status Conceptual

 Туре Trail

 Length Approximately 2.0 mi

-Rank Unknown
+Rank Medium Priority

-2. Poquessing Creek Trail Extension - A
+Priority 7: Poquessing Creek Trail Extension - A Map Key 2

-The Poquessing Creek Trail Extension section A is a conceptual trail from Roosevelt Boulevard at the north to the Philadelphia Parks & Recreation Poquessing Creek Trail project (number 6 on the map) to the south.
+The Poquessing Creek Trail Extension, section A, is a conceptual trail from Roosevelt Boulevard in the north to the Philadelphia Parks & Recreation Poquessing Creek Trail project (number 6 on the map) in the south.
 The alignment is within Benjamin Rush State Park and could run along the creek.
 An alternate alignment to this trail is along internal park roads, but this option does not connect to the natural areas along the creek.
-The project is shown on the Benjamin Rush State Park Development Plan, now under construction, but it is unclear whether this portion of the development plan is part of short term implementation.
+The project is shown on the Benjamin Rush State Park Development Plan, now under construction, but it is unclear whether this portion of the development plan is part of short-term implementation.
 The project scored in the mid-range in project status as it is mentioned in previous planning documents.